Skip to Content

 Selling Pomeranian Puppies

-When you’re ready to sell your puppies, there will be advertising expenses.
+When you’re ready to sell your puppies, advertising expenses will increase.
 It can take up to four months to locate a good home for the whole litter.
 Even the breeders of the highest quality show dogs hardly ever cover all their costs.

 Pomeranian Whelping Complications

-Smaller dogs, such as the Pomeranian, may suffer from whelping complications and this can easily rack up hefty vet fees.
-If the mother can’t whelp naturally, a C-section is needed and this is also common for Pomeranians.
+Smaller dogs, such as the Pomeranian, may suffer from whelping complications, which can easily rack up hefty vet fees.
+If the mother can’t whelp naturally, a C-section is needed, and this is also common for Pomeranians.
 One C-section can cost up to $5000.

-Knowledgeable breeders have a nickname for Pomeranians and that is - “the heartbreak breed.”
+Knowledgeable breeders have a nickname for Pomeranians – “the heartbreak breed.”
 If sufficient advice and help aren’t offered fast enough, the mother and/or puppies may die.

 1 week old Pomeranian puppies

-Do you feel certain that you have the time, energy and motivation to successfully provide the right care for Pomeranian puppies?
-It takes an immense amount of tireless effort and boundless energy to look after this breed of puppies as well as the other dogs you own, including their mother.
-If you believe that the Pomeranian breeders rake in the money, forget it.
+Do you feel certain that you have the time, energy, and motivation to provide the right care for Pomeranian puppies successfully?
+It takes an immense amount of effort and boundless energy to look after this breed of puppies and the other dogs you own, including their mother.
+If you believe the Pomeranian breeders rake in the money, forget it.

 Think long and hard before making such a huge decision.
-Sadly, most dog shelters are vastly overcrowded and the majority of dogs housed there are unwanted, untrained and may have been there for a long time.
+Sadly, most dog shelters are vastly overcrowded, and most dogs housed there are unwanted, untrained, and may have been there for a long time.

 Ask Yourself These Questions Before Breeding Your Pomeranian